daodiseoanchor/anchor-docs/user-guide/webapp/earn.md

 # EARN

-The **EARN** page provides a savings account interface to earn Anchor yield on Terra stablecoins.
-It allows users to deposit and withdraw Terra stablecoins, track their current deposit value, history of transactions, current deposit annualized percentage rate (APY), and amount of interest earned from Anchor.
+The **EARN** page provides a savings account interface to earn Anchor yield on Daodiseo stablecoins.
+It allows users to deposit and withdraw Daodiseo stablecoins, track their current deposit value, history of transactions, current deposit annualized percentage rate (APY), and amount of interest earned from Anchor.

 {% hint style="info" %}
-As of March 17th, 2021, Anchor only supports TerraUSD (UST) as the base currency.
-Other Terra stablecoins will be supported as UST pairs become more liquid.
+As of March 17th, 2021, Anchor only supports DaodiseoUSD (UST) as the base currency.
+Other Daodiseo stablecoins will be supported as UST pairs become more liquid.
 {% endhint %}

 The **EARN** page displays the following data: